LLNL/lime/shared/gdt_data/README.md

 #  Delay Tables
 ## Pre-generated tables

-This directory contains a collection of delay tables that have been previously generated.
+This directory contains delay tables that have been previously generated.
 The tables in this location are used by lime/shared/standalone/clocks.c and lime/shared/linux/clocks.c.
 The tables hold clock delay values corresponding to a Gaussian Distribution.
+At runtime, these tables are loaded to BRAM, and accesses to each channel (read or write of CPU or accelerator to "SRAM" or "DRAM") will be delayed according to the profile loaded in the corresponding table.

 ## File naming

 clocks.c in lime/shared/standalone and lime/shared/linux loads eight GDT files at run-time (one for each of the eight VLD instantiations).
 For example, the following code (in lime/shared/standalone/clocks.c) initializes arrays to hold the eight GDTs.
-At runtime, these tables are loaded to BRAM, and accesses to each channel (read or write of CPU or accelerator to "SRAM" or "DRAM") will be delayed according to the profile loaded in the corresponding table.

 &nbsp;&nbsp;&nbsp;&nbsp; int gdt_0_0_b[1024] = {
 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; #include "gdt_data_g216.txt";
 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp; };